idibidiart/react-native-responsive-grid/README.md

 **Important:**

-**Grid is required if you need to re-run the render() function in response to orientation change (many examples here)**
+**Grid component is required if you need to re-run the render() function in response to orientation change (many examples here)**

-**Grid is also required if you use aspectRatio prop on Rows or Columns since the selection of content of the closest aspect ratio requires re-running the render function after orientation change.**
+**Grid component is also required if you use aspectRatio prop on Rows or Columns since the selection of content of the closest aspect ratio requires re-running the render function after orientation change.**

 Below is an example: